desandro/bower-introduction/outline.md

 + Reason why I chose it.
 I didn't want to prescribe a methodology on to my users.

++ when you chose a distribution platform, you are also choosing it for your users.
+You don't want to have them be locked in to the one platform / lock them out of using something else.

 ### Example: Masonry, Isotope & Packery

 + mono-file-ism